 - Negative 49-degree Celsius pour point

 - Works well in temperate climates

-What Customers Are Saying: In terms of ratings, Castrol GTX Magnatec is one of the best synthetic oils on Amazon with over 15,700 reviews and a rating of 4.8 out of 5.0 stars.
+What Customers Are Saying: In terms of ratings, Castrol GTX Magnatec is one of the best synthetic oils on Amazon with over 17,500 reviews and an average rating of 4.8 out of 5.0 stars.
 The overall value and quality appeal to buyers, but some mention the oil being thicker than anticipated at lower temperatures.

 #3 Best For Diesel Engines: Shell Rotella T6 Full Synthetic Diesel Engine Oil